You may also like: Brompton Tire Guide, Brompton Grips Upgrade, and How to Fly With a Brompton

 Brompton P Type (discontinued)

-Brompton has discontinued the P type as of May 2019.
-The P Type Brompton is certainly the strangest looking Brompton model, but in some instances can be the correct choice.
+Brompton discontinued the P type as of May 2019.
 The P Type has two handle bar positions, which create kind of a hybrid between the S Type and M Type positions.
 The lower position allows for better climbing and fighting headwinds, while the upper position is more comfortable and useful for city riding.
 Just having an option for another hand position can help with longer rides.
-The P type is our least popular Brompton model and not usually something that we have in stock.
+The P type was our least popular Brompton model and is now relegated to the wayback machine.

 Rack or No Rack?